leumasnij/leumasnij.github.io/_pages/misc.md

 permalink: /misc/

 ---
-Here is some fun facts about me:
+Here are some fun facts about me:

-I was born and raised in the beautiful of Shenzhen in southern China next to Hong Kong.
-Everytime I need to travel internationally I would fly from HKG, and I have experienced (many times) one of the longest flight routes in the world: HKG-JFK.
-Spoiler alert: NOT FUN.
+I was born and raised in the beautiful city of Shenzhen in southern China, right next to Hong Kong.
+Whenever I need to travel internationally, I usually fly out of HKG, and I've experienced (many times) one of the longest flight routes in the world: HKG–JFK.
+Spoiler alert: not fun.

-My Chinese name is 金聖苗（金圣苗）.
-When I was born my grandma find a Chinese Psychic(算命) to give my parents a list of Chinese characters that will give me a better future, the character need to have specific number of lines, so that is why I used the traditional character here.
-My English preferred name 'Samuel' sounds very similar to 'Shengmiao' and my mom picks it out of the Bible.
-For most international students the English name is a way for people not mispronocing their actual name, but for me my parents had been called me 'Samuel' since I was young and they hardly used my actual name.
-That is why I got used to be called 'Samuel' more than 'Shengmiao'.
-The name "$\textbf{Leumas}$" is insipred by Horace Miner's work [Body Ritual Among the Nacirema](https://www.sfu.ca/~palys/Miner-1956-BodyRitualAmongTheNacirema.pdf).
+My Chinese name is 金聖苗 (金圣苗).
+When I was born, my grandma found a Chinese psychic (算命) who gave my parents a list of characters that would supposedly bring me a better future.
+These characters needed to have a specific number of strokes, which is why I use the traditional form here.
+My preferred English name, "Samuel," sounds very similar to "Shengmiao," and my mom picked it from the Bible.
+For many international students, an English name helps prevent others from mispronouncing their real name, but in my case, my parents had called me "Samuel" since I was young and rarely used my actual name.
+As a result, I'm more used to being called "Samuel" than "Shengmiao."
+The name Leumas is inspired by Horace Miner’s work Body Ritual Among the Nacirema.

-Despite I graduated as Valendictorian from high school, (oldest boarding school in the US!), I am not able to attend graduation in person due to Covid-19.
-I also never officially graduated from middle school, because I came to US for 9th grade, and in Chinese education system 9th grade is till middle school.
-So fingers crossed for college graduation :)
+Although I graduated as valedictorian from my high school (the oldest boarding school in the U.S.!), I was unable to attend the ceremony in person due to COVID-19.
+I also never officially graduated from middle school, because I moved to the U.S. for ninth grade, and in the Chinese education system, ninth grade is still part of middle school.
+Fingers crossed for my college graduation!